-First, there’s the fact that this is a line democratising beauty for all.
+First, there’s the fact that this is a line democratizing beauty for all.
 While it's designed for dark skin tones, Melyon (opens in new tab) products are unisex but can be used by anyone.
 Hence the brand name — a clever play on the English word ‘melanin' and the Togolese/Ghanaian expression ‘enyonam’— meaning ‘it is good for me.’

 Also impressive is Melyon founder Roger Dupe’s ‘less is more’ approach — both from a practical and sustainable perspective.
-Taking lessons from his time as a model who travelled the world, Dupe ensured each recyclable bottle is a mere 60ml, so easy to fit in hand luggage and made from 100% recyclable glass.
+Taking lessons from his time as a model who traveled the world, Dupe ensured each recyclable bottle is a mere 60ml.
+Easy to fit in hand luggage and made from 100% recyclable glass.

 Then there are the products themselves.

 Melyon skincare line up

-Each features the hero ingredient baobab oil as a base — a nod to founder Dupe’s roots in Ghana and Togo.
+Each product features the hero ingredient baobab oil as a base — a nod to founder Dupe’s roots in Ghana and Togo.
 Naturally rich in vitamin C, baobab is believed to have antioxidant, antimicrobial and anti-inflammatory properties.(opens in new tab)